whilenot-dev/whilenot-dev.github.io/content/posts/typescript-source-code-generation.md

 - automated tests of generated output
 - a notification system to track the inputs lifecycle

-I'd personally favor to keep things simple, decrease maintainance and increase hackability.
+I'd personally favor to keep things simple, decrease maintenance and increase hackability.

 ## Conclusion